-First, lets discuss moving to a very lightweight backpacking kit by defining what we feel ultralight and lightweight mean in terms of pack weight.
+First, let's discuss moving to a very lightweight backpacking kit by defining what we feel ultralight, and lightweight mean regarding pack weight.
 Skip on down to Safety and Shelter Choice if you know you're ready for the lightest possible shelter.
 There, we detail the four types of ultralight tent shelters, how much protection each type provides, and how much skill or experience each requires for best use.

 After talking with thru-hikers, alpine climbers, and our testing team, we've come up with a few reasons why you might want to go ultralight:

 Perhaps the best reason to backpack with as light a load as is safe for your experience level is to be kind to your body.
 When you start carrying a lighter pack, your feet, ankles, knees, hips, shoulders, and back will appreciate it.
 If you've spent some time lugging around a 50 lb. pack, it should be obvious that cutting that weight in half would be more comfortable and kinder to your body.

 You Want to Hike a Lot of Miles Each Day

 Some of us really enjoy pushing the mileage envelope each day just for the fun of it.
 There's nothing quite like settling into a scenic backcountry camp after having hiked a marathon's worth of distance on the trail.
 And if you're setting out on a thru-hike, you likely have a practical time limit and need to eat up the miles each day.
 Once the hiking becomes a much more significant part of each day, and the time spent in camp is more of a nightly pit stop, you're going to want to reduce your load as much as possible.